omni/tokenbridge/CONFIGURATION.md

 MONITOR_PORT | The port for the Monitor. | integer
-MONITOR_BRIDGE_NAME | The name to be used in the url path for the bridge | string MONITOR_CACHE_EVENTS | If set to true, monitor will cache obtained events for other workers runs | `true` / `false` MONITOR_HOME_DELAY_BLOCK_TOLERANCE | If set, specifies the amount of blocks for which pending home-to-foreign operations will not be marked as unprocessed. | integer
+MONITOR_BRIDGE_NAME | The name to be used in the url path for the bridge | string MONITOR_CACHE_EVENTS | If set to true, monitor will cache obtained events for other workers runs | `true` / `false`
-MONITOR_FOREIGN_DELAY_BLOCK_TOLERANCE | If set, specifies the amount of blocks for which pending foreign-to-home operations will not be marked as unprocessed. | integer